goodHunter27/serhatgiydiren.github.io/_posts/2022-01-15-preparation-guide-for-tech-interviews.md

 * Design Google search
 * Architect a world-wide video distribution system
 * Build Facebook chat
+* You've had experience working in Fraud Systems.
+Please design a system to reduce fraud from compromised accounts
+* You've had experience building a system that takes payments.
+Please design a system to support "Facebook Credits"
+* You've had experience building a music sharing service.
+Please design this feature in Facebook.

 ## Interview Tips and Expectations: